zevaz13/data-bilateralprop/README.md

 # Note:

 The intention of this data is result replication only.
-In other cases, please contact the correspondence author of the publication:
+Please contact the correspondence author of the publication if there are any pertinent questions:

-Swbastian Rueda Parra
+Sebastian Rueda Parra
 email1: rued7682@vandals.uidaho.edu
 email2: sebastian@neurotechcenter.org.